cpmech/laclib/README.md

 # Linear Algebra (simple) C++17 Library

-This project implements some structures and functions to assist in developing code for linear algebra computations.
-We wrap some BLAS routines and solvers for sparse linear systems.
+Laclib wraps UMFPACK and MUMP solvers to solve large linear systems with a sparse matrix.

 We use **modern C++17 without the "fancy" stuff**.
 For example, we keep OOP usage to a minimal.
 The idea is to follow the best concepts of Rust and Go.